Frequently Asked Dental Implant Questions

 Dental implants have quickly become the most popular form of tooth replacement around the world, which means people have a lot of questions about them.
-If you’re ready to do something about your missing teeth and want to learn more about dental implants, you’ll find answers to some of the most common questions we receive below.
+If you’re ready to do something about your missing teeth and want to learn more about dental implants, you’ll find answers to some of the most frequently asked dental implants questions from Wellington, FL dentistry patients that we receive below.
 Is there anything you’d like to know that we didn’t cover on this page?
 If so, don’t hesitate to give us a call!

 What is a dental implant?

 A dental implant is an artificial tooth root that is placed within the jawbone and used to support replacement teeth.
 Made of strong titanium, they can be topped with a crown, bridge, or partial/full denture depending on how many teeth a patient is missing.

 Are dental implants better than removable bridges or dentures?

 If you were to ask any of our patients with dental implants, they would tell you YES.
 When it comes to stability, dental implants are in a league of their own, and thanks to the custom-made restorations provided by Dr. Delica, they are indistinguishable from real teeth in appearance as well.
 They also last multiple times longer compared to traditional prosthetics and have been shown to endure for 30 years or more.

 The dental implant procedure can be broken down into two main phases: placement and restoration.
 For implant placement, Dr. Delica performs a minor surgical procedure in which a patient’s implant roots are positioned within the jawbone where their teeth used to be.
 After the mouth has been given time to heal, the patient (who wears temporary restorations while healing) will return to Dr. Delica to have their new teeth attached to the implants.

 How long does it take to get dental implants?